 Gone are the days of spinach smoothie recipes that taste like grass — and good riddance.
 This simple combo is one of my very favorites for post-run fuel – the mint is so refreshing!
 I love it year-round but I especially like this combination in the spring when I’m starting to itch for warmer temperatures and want to get more greens in but a regular smoothie doesn’t sound too appealing.
 And it’s a perfect smoothie for St. Patrick’s Day!

-Even Tommy loves this smoothie.
+Even my husband loves this smoothie.
 And that is really saying something considering he would pick pizza or cereal for breakfast over a smoothie any day.
 Yes, my husband eats leftover pizza for breakfast.
 But hey, there are certainly worse choices.
 But maybe I should stick some spinach on there.